 2nd Place - Untitled Portrait.
 Photographed by Chris Lee

 The jury for the contest included: Paul Evanoff, PLA, LEED AP, principal at SmithGroupJJR and lead designer for the Crosswinds Marsh Interpretive Preserve project; Jennifer Miller, CPSM, marketing manager at SmithGroupJJR’s Ann Arbor, Michigan office; Sara Kaplan, PE, PMP, CM, sustainability program administrator at Wayne County Airport Authority’s Department of Environment & Sustainability; David Ries, PLA, CPSI, senior landscape architect, Wayne County Parks; Darrin Bauer, park manager and naturalist, Crosswinds Marsh Interpretive Preserve, Wayne County Parks; and Justin Maconochie, owner of Maconochie Photography, which specializes in architectural, editorial and environmental spaces.

 Winning photographs will be featured in an upcoming display at Detroit Metropolitan Airport’s McNamara Terminal and on SmithGroupJJR’s company Facebook page.

-SmithGroupJJR (www.smithgroupjjr.com) is a recognized integrated design firm ranked as the 7th largest in the U.S. by the 2017 Giants edition of Building Design + Construction magazine.
+SmithGroupJJR (www.smithgroupjjr.com) is a recognized integrated design firm and a Top 10 ranked architecture and engineering firm according to Building Design + Construction magazine's 2017 Giants edition.
 With 1,100 employees in 11 offices, SmithGroupJJR is a national leader in sustainable design with more than 420 LEED professionals and 167 LEED certified projects.